AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 `rm -r -f -d /srv/www/htdocs/RAP3`

-## 9. Local Settings
+## 10. Local Settings

-This step requires section 3 to be finished successfully.
-This results in the existence of file`localsettings.php` on directory `~/git/Ampersand-models/RAP3/include`.
+To inspect and change the local settings, you need the file `localsettings.php` on directory `~/git/Ampersand-models/RAP3/include`.
+This step requires section 4 to be finished successfully.
 This file contains comments that guide you to use the correct settings in a development situation and in a production situation.
-Read this file and follow the instructions, especially when making the transition from development to production.
+Read the file and follow the instructions it contains, especially when making the transition from development to production.

-## 10. Last minute changes before going to production
+## 11. Last minute changes before going to production

 1. In the source code of RAP3, in the file SIAM\_importer.adl:
    1. disable "RAP3\_LoginForDevelopment.ifc", to prevent users from seeing